-Vibration enters the body from the organ in contact with vibrating equipment.
+Vibration enters the body from the part of the body or organ in contact with vibrating equipment.
 When a worker operates hand-held equipment such as a chain saw or jackhammer, vibration affects hands and arms.
 Such an exposure is called hand-arm vibration exposure.
 When a worker sits or stands on a vibrating floor or seat, the vibration exposure affects almost the entire body and is called whole-body vibration exposure.

 A vibrating object moves back and forth from its normal stationary position.
-A complete cycle of vibration occurs when the object moves from one extreme position to the other extreme, and back again.
+A complete cycle of vibration occurs when the object moves from one extreme position to the other extreme and back again.
 The number of cycles that a vibrating object completes in one second is called frequency.
 The unit of frequency is hertz (Hz).
 One hertz equals one cycle per second.

 A vibrating object moves to a certain maximum distance on either side of its stationary position.
 Amplitude is the distance from the stationary position to the extreme position on either side and is measured in metres (m).
 The intensity of vibration depends on amplitude.

 The speed of a vibrating object varies from zero to a maximum during each cycle of vibration.
 It moves fastest as it passes through its natural stationary position to an extreme position.
 The vibrating object slows down as it approaches the extreme, where it stops and then moves in the opposite direction through the stationary position toward the other extreme.
-Speed of vibration is expressed in units of metres per second (m/s).
+The speed of vibration is expressed in units of metres per second (m/s).

-Contact with a vibrating machine transfers vibration energy to a person's organ.
-We know that vibration affects the organ in contact such as the hands.
-But we do not fully understand how vibration may affect other parts of the worker's body or only a selected particular organ.
+Contact with a vibrating machine transfers vibration energy to an organ(s) of the body.
+We know that vibration affects the organs in contact, such as the hands.
+However, we do not fully understand how vibration may affect other parts of the worker's body or only a selected particular organ.
 The effect of vibration exposure also depends on the frequency of vibration.
 Each organ of the body has its own resonant frequency.
 If exposure occurs at or near any of these resonant frequencies, the resulting effect is greatly increased.

 Segmental vibration exposure affects an organ, part or "segment" of the body.
-The most widely studied and most common type of segmental vibration exposure is hand-arm vibration exposure which affects the hands and arms.
+The most widely studied and most common type of segmental vibration exposure is hand-arm vibration exposure, which affects the hands and arms.
 Exposed occupational groups include operators of chain saws, chipping tools, jackhammers, jack leg drills, grinders and many other workers who operate hand-held vibrating tools.

 Whole body vibration energy enters the body through a seat or the floor, and it affects the entire body or a number of organs in the body.
 Exposed groups include operators of trucks, buses, tractors and those who work on vibrating floors.
 Table 1 lists examples of vibration exposure in various industries.